How Do You Split The Pot In A Poker Game?

 What Is Splitting Pots?

-When players have the same five-card hand, or during games like high-low where certain hands can take parts of the pot, then the spot has to be split: divided into halves or even smaller parts so different players can take their winnings.
-At casinos, dealers do this for you, but at home games, you'll need to manage the pots, the math, and the winnings yourself.
+When players have the same five-card hand, or during games like high-low where certain hands can take parts of the pot, the pot has to be split.

 When to Split Pots